caddyserver/website/src/docs/markdown/caddyfile/directives/root.md

 <aside class="tip">

-Note that a [wildcard matcher](/docs/caddyfile/matchers#wildcard-matchers) is required here because the first argument is ambiguous with a [path matcher](/docs/caddyfile/matchers#path-matchers).
+Note that prior to v2.8.0, a [wildcard matcher](/docs/caddyfile/matchers#wildcard-matchers) was required here because the first argument is ambiguous with a [path matcher](/docs/caddyfile/matchers#path-matchers), i.e. `root * /srv`, but it can now be simplified to `root /srv`.

 </aside>

 Set the site root to `public_html` (relative to current working directory) for all requests:

-(No matcher token is required here because our site root is a relative path, so it does not start with a forward slash and thus is not ambiguous.)

 ```caddy-d
 root public_html